 Southern, its sister universities and the Connecticut State University System office have implemented an Emergency Notification System (ENS) that reflects the commitment to protect and preserve the life, health and safety of the campus community and to safeguard the operations of the institution.
 The system is designed to quickly send emergency notifications and provide protective action information to campus members via telephone (land line and cell), text messaging and e-mail.
-Those who wish to be included in the system and receive notifications must opt in and sign up on the SCSU homepage under SCSUALERT. http://www.SouthernCT.edu/universitypolice/scsualert/
+Those who wish to be included in the system and receive notifications must opt in and sign up for SCSUALERT.

+SouthernCT.edu/scsualert